Matthew-Mosior/fasta-region-inspector/README.md

 % stack build --arch aarch64
 ```

-If you are **NOT** on a M1 mac, please build the project using the following:
+If you are **NOT** on an M1 mac, please build the project using the following:
 ```
 % stack build
 ```